Yanqian-W/segmentation-based-tracking/README.md

   - `SAVE_VIDEO=True` to save the output video in the target OUTPUT_VIDEO_PATH.
   - `FRAME_SKIP` controls the frame interval for processing, 1 means frame-by-frame processing.
 5. Run the main program.
+6. Press 'q' to quit during the running process.

 After processing, the program outputs the processed video, FPS information, and optionally shows the tracked objects on screen.